Image

 Read Book Online

-Caldwell County Criminal Charges and Consequences Under Missouri Law
+Understanding Caldwell County Criminal Penalties and Your Rights Under Missouri Law

-Even a minor conviction in Caldwell County, MO can have lasting consequences.
-A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.
+Even a seemingly minor conviction in Caldwell County, MO can have serious and lasting consequences.
+A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
+This can include your ability to vote, own firearms, or pursue specific careers.

 Convicted felons are barredConvicted felons in Missouri are barred from owning weapons, running for public office, or serving on juries.
 They must often disclose their criminal status on job or housing applications, which can make rebuilding their lives extremely difficult.

-Felony Classifications and Penalties in Caldwell County, MO
+Felony Offense Levels and Sentencing in Caldwell County, MO

 Not all criminal charges are felonies, but even a misdemeanor in Missouri can have serious consequences if it’s not properly addressed.
 Misdemeanors are classified into four categories, each with different potential penalties: